-1.2 Open spaces are essential in any community, not only for active sports and children's play, but also for general outdoor relaxation.
-The District Council attaches great importance to the creation of new and retention and improvement of existing open space and recreation facilities close to where people live.
-The District Council's 2005 survey of recreation open space indicated that deficiencies in provision would be exacerbated in some of the larger settlements where, in line with strategic policies, additional housing growth is proposed.
-It is essential that adequate provision for recreation open space related to the scale of development be incorporated in the early planning of new residential development.
-The District Council's standards are derived from the standards recommended by the National Playing Field Association, and are set out on Policy RT2 of Selby District Local Plan:
+1.4 Open spaces are essential in any community, not only for active sports and children's play, but also for general outdoor relaxation.
+The Council attaches great importance to the creation of new and retention and improvement of existing open space and recreation facilities close to where people live.
+The Council's 2005 survey of Recreation Open Space indicated that deficiencies in provision would be exacerbated in some of the larger settlements where, in line with strategic policies, additional housing growth is proposed.
+It is essential that adequate provision for Recreation Open Space related to the scale of development be incorporated in the early planning of new residential development.
+The Council's standards are derived from the standards recommended by the National Playing Field Association; they are set out on Policy RT2 of Selby District Local Plan (SDLP):

-Proposals for new residential development comprising 5 or more dwellings will be required to provide recreation open space at the rate of 60 square metres per dwelling on the following basis:
+"Proposals for new residential development comprising 5 or more dwellings will be required to provide Recreation Open Space at the rate of 60 square metres per dwelling on the following basis:

-- (a) For schemes of more than 4 dwellings up to and including 10 dwellings, through a commuted payment to enable the District Council to provide new or upgrade existing facilities in the locality. - (b) For schemes of more than 10 dwellings but less than 50 dwellings, the following options would be available subject to negotiation and the existing level of provision in the locality; - (i) Provide open space within the site; - (ii) Provide the open space within the locality; - (iii) Provide the open space elsewhere; - (iv) Where it is not practical or not deemed desirable for Developers to make provision within the site the District Council may accept a financial contribution to enable provision to be made elsewhere; - (c) For schemes of 50 dwellings or more, provision within the site will normally be required unless deficiencies elsewhere in the settlement merit a combination of onsite and off-site provision.
+- (a) For schemes of more than 4 dwellings up to and including 10 dwellings, through a commuted payment to enable the District Council to provide new or upgrade existing facilities in the locality - (b) For schemes of more than 10 dwellings but less than 50 dwellings, the following options would be available subject to negotiation and the existing level of provision in the locality; - Provide open space within the site; (i) - (ii) Provide the open space within the locality; - (iii) Provide the open space elsewhere; - (iv) Where it is not practical or not deemed desirable for Developers to make provision within the site the District Council may accept a financial contribution to enable provision to be made elsewhere; - (c) For schemes of 50 dwellings or more, provision within the site will normally be required unless deficiencies elsewhere in the settlement merit a combination of onsite and off-site provision.

-Depending on the needs of residents and the total amount of space provided, a combination of different types of open space would be appropriate in accordance with NPFA standards.
+Depending on the needs of residents and the total amount of space provided, a combination of different types of open space would be appropriate in accordance with NPFA standards."

-These standards may be reviewed and local standards set as advised in PPG17 in future reviews.
+The Council may reassess these standards and local standards set as advised in PPG17 in future reviews.